-This section of the report sets out the Remuneration Policy for Executive Directors and Non-Executive Directors, which shareholders will be asked to approve at the 2022 AGM on 20 May 2022 and, if approved, will take effect from this date.
-Until this time, the Policy approved by shareholders on 9 May 2019 will continue to apply.
+This section of the report sets out the Remuneration Policy for Executive Directors and Non-Executive Directors, which shareholders will be asked to approve at the 2025 AGM on 8 May 2025 and, if approved, will take effect from this date.
+Until this time, the Policy approved by shareholders on 20 May 2022 will continue to apply.

-The Policy was developed over the course of the last year.
-The Committee undertook a thorough review of remuneration arrangements with a particular focus on alignment to Reckitt's Purpose and Compass, as well as the forward-looking business strategy and priorities.
+The Committee has undertaken a thorough review of the remuneration arrangements over the course of the last year.
 Input was received from Remuneration Committee members, the Chair of the Board, other Non-Executive Directors and management (including the CEO, CFO, CHRO), and other key stakeholders, whilst ensuring that conflicts of interest were suitably mitigated.
 Input was also provided by the Committee's appointed independent advisors throughout the process.
-The Committee undertook an extensive consultation process with shareholders whilst developing the new Policy.
-The remuneration policies and practices across the whole of the Group, and market practice, both in the UK and against our global peers, were also taken into account.
-The key features of our approach were also assessed against the principles of clarity, simplicity, risk management, predictability, proportionality and alignment to culture and as described on page 167.
+The Committee believes that the current Policy remains fit for purpose and supports our updated strategy.
+Therefore there are no structural changes to the Policy.
+Minor changes have been made to the Policy to clarify its intentions.